artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 During the team agreement brainstorm the team looks at _how_ they work, instead of looking at _what_ work they're doing.
 It's similar to what you might get out of a retro but at a higher level.
 It offers time to discuss "soft" skills that you don't often discuss, in a context that you don't usually discuss them - with other individual contributors, and with your closest collaborators.
-(ADAM: can this paragraph be reorganized to contrast the proactive nature of TWAs to the retroactive nature of retros?)

 <aside class="dialogue">
   <div class="answer">